allmyles/allmyles-docs/php-sdk.rst

       Sends the ticket creation request for this flight.

-      :param string $payuId: The PayU transaction ID to confirm payment with.

       :returns: A :php:class:`Curl\\Response` object.
 Calling
         :php:meth:`Curl\\Response::get()` on this returns an associative array with the response from the Allmyles API in it.
 See